apache/systemds/docs/site/install.md

 The first time you package the system it will take longer since maven will download the dependencies.
 But successive compiles should become faster.

+## MAC

+###JAVA

+1 .
+Download the JAVA 8 from https://www.oracle.com/in/java/technologies/javase/javase-jdk8-downloads.html
+2. Install this package by clicking the open box in the Finder
+3. Set environment variables
+4. Verify installation by typing java -version

+###MAVEN
+1 .
+Download Maven for Mac OS from https://maven.apache.org/download.cgi
+2. Download the "Binary zip archive" file
+3. Extract using thre below command line $ tar -xvf apache-maven-3.6.3-bin.tar.gz
+4. Set environment variables
+5. Verify installation by typing mvn -version

+Now everything is setup and ready to go!
+To execute dml scripts look at Execute SystemDS

 Now everything is setup and ready to go!
 To execute dml scripts look at [Execute SystemDS](run)